Skip to content

 The key insight: most of the cost isn’t in human conversations.
 It’s in the autonomous background operations — the cron jobs, heartbeats, and sub-agents that run whether or not anyone is talking to the agent.
 This shaped every optimization that followed.

-Running every operation on the most capable (and most expensive) model is the default path.
+Running every operation on the most capable model is the default path.
 It’s also wildly inefficient.
+Even when the direct dollar price is zero, the system still pays in latency, context overhead, model quota, and rate-limit contention.

 After profiling actual agent workloads, the mapping looks like this:

-• Heartbeat polls → Haiku.
-Reading a short checklist, checking if anything needs attention, replying “HEARTBEAT_OK” 90% of the time.
-Haiku handles this perfectly.
-This is the single biggest cost saver — heartbeats run every 60 minutes, 24/7.
+• Heartbeat pollstriage / Haiku-class.
+Reading a short checklist, checking if anything needs attention, replying “HEARTBEAT_OK” most of the time.
+This is the single biggest cost saver because heartbeats run continuously.

-Moving heartbeat polls alone from Opus to Haiku cuts their cost by ~98%.
-For a system running two agents with 48 heartbeats per day each, that’s significant.
-Combined with cron job optimization, the model selection strategy reduces autonomous operation costs by roughly 70-80% compared to an all-Opus baseline.
+Moving heartbeat polls alone from Opus-class models to Haiku/triage-class models cuts their cost by roughly two orders of magnitude under external pricing.
+Combined with cron and wake-path optimization, the model selection strategy reduces autonomous operation cost by roughly 70-80% compared to an all-heavy-model baseline.

 payload: